dlandry8/Romulator/Code Files/Arduino/testAddress0AAAA/readme.txt

-testAddress0AAA.ino is a test sketch for the Arduino Mega.
+This is the second main test for the emulator board. testAddress0AAA.ino is a test sketch for the Arduino Mega.
 It attempts to write 0x55 to the RAM's address 0x0AAAA.
 This test verifies whether we can successfully write data to the RAM.
 Successful test: